Defibrillation

 Chapter Information

 In defibrillation—conversely to electrical cardioversion—shocks are not synchronized with the electrocardiographic (ECG) R wave.
 External defibrillation is performed by delivering a shock from the defibrillator through the chest wall.
-Automated defibrillation is performed using an automated external defibrillator (AED), which is capable of analyzing the rhythm and indicating whether a shock is necessary.
+Automated defibrillation is performed using an automated external defibrillator (AED), which is capable of analyzing the heart rhythm and indicating whether a shock is necessary.

 IndicationsTop